UAT-LITE: Inference-Time Uncertainty-Aware Attention for Pretrained Transformers

+While the previous subsection characterizes asymptotic complexity, we now report empirical inference-time overhead under realistic deployment conditions.
 At test time, \ours performs $M$ stochastic forward passes through the same pretrained model.
 When executed sequentially, runtime increases approximately linearly with $M$.
-For BERT-base, this corresponds to a measured slowdown of approximately $5.3\times$ relative to deterministic inference when using $M=5$.
+Observed slowdowns depend on the Monte Carlo budget $M$ and the latency measurement protocol, including batching, sequence length, and whether MC passes are executed sequentially or vectorized.
+Throughout this work, we report latency under the canonical benchmark described in \ref{app:hardware}, under which overhead scales approximately linearly with $M$ for sequential MC inference.

-Despite this overhead, inference-time cost remains practical for many deployment settings, particularly in scenarios where reliability and calibrated confidence are prioritized over raw throughput.
-Importantly, this cost is incurred only when uncertainty-aware inference is enabled and can be adjusted dynamically by reducing $M$ for high-confidence inputs, as discussed in Section~\ref{sec:discussion}.
+Despite this overhead, inference-time cost remains practical in settings where reliability and calibrated confidence are prioritized over raw throughput.
+Importantly, this cost is incurred only when uncertainty-aware inference is enabled and can in principle be reduced by lowering $M$ in settings where a smaller stochastic budget is acceptable, as discussed in Section~\ref{sec:discussion}.